 Particularly if the person is in a pre-agitated mood and takes a large dose of LSD, these effects will multiply.
 Likewise, underlying mental health problems or personality issues will result in a chaotic environment with the LSD adverse tripping.

-These bad trips are not only frightening but they also impact your system and cause lingering effects.
+These bad trips are not only frightening but also impact your system and cause lingering effects.
 In a completely metabolized state, users end up in an emergency room while under the influence.

-Bad LSD Trip Symptoms
+-Bad LSD Trip Symptoms

-- Irrational panic
+- Irrational panics

 - Risky behaviors